|

 What is rotenone?

-Rotenone is a
+Rotenone is a natural insecticide

-tropics.
-While rotenone exhibits moderate to low
+rotenone exhibits moderate to low toxicity as a

-toxic to fish and invertebrates and, in fact,
+and invertebrates and, in fact, was

-was originally used by indigenous people to help
+originally used by indigenous people to help

 capture fish.
 Today it is widely used by gardeners